 Metric 3: Liters of water pumped

-At first glance, these seem like positive things to track the impactful progress of the PlayPump in the rural communities where it aimed to do good.
-In fact, PlayPump should probably track all of these metrics.
+At first glance, these seem like positive things to track the impactful progress of PlayPump in the rural communities where it aimed to do good.
+PlayPump should probably track all of these metrics.
 But they do not communicate impact.

-They are outputs which communicate implementation of a product, not whether that product is having a positive effect on the lives of the target beneficiaries.
+They are outputs that communicate the implementation of a product, not whether that product positively affects the lives of the target beneficiaries.

 However enticing it may be to say that 500 pumps have been installed and a million liters of water pumped, as social impact metrics, these three would fail.

-Outcome metrics more accurately tell us whether we are having an impact or not as they describe the intended medium term consequences of a program.
+Outcome metrics more accurately tell us whether we are having an impact or not as they describe the intended medium-term consequences of a program.
 They are the second level of results associated with a project (after outputs like those mentioned above) and more closely relate to the project goal or aim.
-Here are some impact metrics which might be more relevant to the social impact PlayPump seeks to generate:
+Here are some impact metrics that might be more relevant to the social impact PlayPump seeks to generate: